 Throughout this Recommendation it is assumed that the media gateway performs STUN server discovery through the use of domain name system (DNS) lookup.

-Figure 1 summarizes the various packages as defined by this Recommendation.
+Figure 1 summarizes the various packages as defined by the initial Recommendation.
 Every package is self-contained and does not use the extension principle.